Jazpy/adnator/README.md

 `contamination_sequence` (optional): filepath to FASTA sequence to use as the source of contaminated reads.

+`file_per_haplotype` (optional): boolean value, if True, FASTQ files will be generated per haplotype instead of per individual.
+Defaults to False.

 # Example Usage

 In order to run a simulation on the included demographic model `utilities/example_demography.yaml`, which specifies